WOS Full Form, Features, and its Benefits

 Q1.
 What is a wholly owned subsidiary?

-Answer: A wholly owned subsidiary is an entity whose entire share capital is held by a parent company.
-This means that the parent company has complete control over the operations, policies, and strategic direction of the subsidiary.
+Answer: A wholly owned subsidiary is an entity whose entire share capital is held by a parent company, which means that the parent company has complete control over the operations, policies, and strategic direction of the subsidiary.
 The subsidiary remains an independent legal entity but is wholly owned and managed by the parent company.

 Q2.
 What are the advantages of a wholly owned subsidiary?